krevanth/ZAP/README.md

 * The processor provides a Wishbone B3 bus.
 It is recommended that you use it in registered feedback cycle mode.
 * Interrupts are level sensitive and are internally synced to clock.

-## 3. Project Environment (Docker)
+## 3. Project Environment

-The project environment requires Docker to be installed at your site.
+The recommended project environment requires Docker to be installed at your site.
 Click [here](https://docs.docker.com/engine/install/) for instructions on how to install Docker.
 The steps here assume that the user is a part of the `docker` group.

+If your site has the latest EDA tools required (Verilator, GTKWave, GCC Cross Compiler) installed, and if you do not wish to use Docker, then you should not pass the `DOCKER=1` argument when invoking `make`, hence the argument is shown as optional in the examples below.

 ### 3.1.
 Running TCs

 To run all/a specific TC, do:

-> `make DOCKER=1 [TC=test_name]`
+> `make [DOCKER=1] [TC=test_name]`

 See `src/ts` for a list of test names.
 Not providing a testname will run all tests.

 To remove existing object/simulation/synthesis files, do:

-> `make DOCKER=1 clean`
+> `make [DOCKER=1] clean`

 ### 3.2.
 Adding TCs

 * Create a folder `src/ts/<test_name>`

 * Please note that these will be run on the sample TB SOC platform.

   * See `src/testbench/testbench.v` for more information.

 * Tests will produce wave files in the `obj/src/ts/<test_name>/zap.vcd`.

 * Add a C file (.c), an assembly file (.s) and a linker script (.ld).

 * Create a `Config.cfg`.
 This is a Perl hash that must be edited to meet requirements.
 Note that the registers in the `REG_CHECK` are indexed registers.
 To find those, please do:

   > `cat src/rtl/zap_localparams.svh | grep PHY`

   For example, if a check requires a certain value of R13 in IRQ mode, the hash will mention the register number as r25.

 * Here is a sample `Config.cfg`:

 ```